sendgrid/docs/source/User_Guide/email_activity.md

 seo:
   title: SendGrid Email Activity
   description: Email activity allows you to see and search the email events on your account.
-  keywords: email activity, account events, email events
+  keywords: email activity, account events, email events, old email activity
 navigation:
   show: true
 ---